singhalanirudh18/Lazy-Lock/Documentation/README.md

  1. Lack of material on the net
  2. Problems in bluetooth connection between the RPi and Mobile phone
 #### 1.2.5 Solutions to problems faced
- 1. Compilation of commands through differnt websites mainly [this](https://spidyhero.wordpress.com/2016/03/15/using-smart-phone-android-to-control-led-on-raspberry-pi-3-through-bluetooth-connection/)</br>2.The most helpful blog was [this one](https://www.cnet.com/how-to/how-to-setup-bluetooth-on-a-raspberry-pi-3/)
+ 1. Compilation of commands through differnt websites mainly [this](https://spidyhero.wordpress.com/2016/03/15/using-smart-phone-android-to-control-led-on-raspberry-pi-3-through-bluetooth-connection/)
+ 2. The most helpful blog was [this one](https://www.cnet.com/how-to/how-to-setup-bluetooth-on-a-raspberry-pi-3/)
 ## 2. Integration with Raspberry Pi